 I’m a serial tech entrepreneur with Wall Street roots.
-I’m also in my 26th year of teaching mathematical finance and computing in the masters in mathematical finance program at The Courant Institute of Mathematical Sciences at NYU.
-My Algorithmic Trading and Quantitative Strategies course, which I co-teach with Petter Kolm, celebrated its 15th year in Courant’s course offerings.
+I’m also in my 28th year of teaching mathematical finance and computing in the masters in mathematical finance program at NYU’s Courant Institute of Mathematical Sciences.
+My Algorithmic Trading and Quantitative Strategies course, which I developed with Petter Kolm, is in its 18th year in Courant’s course offerings.

-Before that, I was a statistical trader at Mint Investment Management, one of the first systematic mega funds and once one of the largest commodity trading advisors in the world by assets under management.
-(There’s more about Mint in Jack Schwager’s interview of Mint’s founding partner, Larry Hite in the book Market Wizards.)
+Before that, I was a quant developer on the Bear Stearns derivatives desk and then a statistical trader at Mint Investment Management.
+Mint was one of the first systematic mega funds and, at the time, one of the largest commodity trading advisors in the world by assets under management.
+(For good trading lore, check out Jack Schwager’s interview of Mint’s founding partner, Larry Hite in the book Market Wizards.)

 In 1999, I co-founded ThoughtWheel, a technology company that developed a novel knowledge management tool.
 (My patent for which can be found here.)

 In 2002, my partners, David Mechner, Francis Mechner, and I founded Pragma Financial Systems, which eventually became Pragma Securities.
 After our first meeting, David came to one of my lectures on market microstructure.
 Those were the early days of algorithmic trading and few people had heard of the Almgren-Chriss optimization much less the more advanced form of dynamic portfolio trading that we wanted to offer to our clients.
-I will describe dynamic portfolio trading in a separate series of posts.
-(Meanwhile, here is a paper by my colleagues at Courant, Petter Kolm and Gordon Ritter describing a Bayesian approach to the problem.)
+(Here is a paper by my colleagues at Courant, Petter Kolm and Gordon Ritter describing a Bayesian approach to the problem.)

 I served as Pragma’s Director of Research until 2008, when I was replaced by Dr. Peter Fraenkel, the same Peter Fraenkel with whom I co-taught my first class at Courant.
-While at Pragma, I also brought in a former student, Dr. Eran Fishler, who later took over for Peter, and is currently Pragma’s architect in chief (and my co- instructor in the Computing in Finance class at Courant).
+While at Pragma, I also brought in a former student, Dr. Eran Fishler, who later took over for Peter, and is currently Pragma’s architect in chief.

 Since my departure from Pragma, I have spent my time developing tech startups, some that came entirely from my own ideas, and some in which I hold – or once held and subsequently sold – equity interest.
 Not all of these startups are in finance but all are influenced by my work on Wall Street studying the universal nature of markets.

 Markets are everywhere.
 You might not think dating is anything like a financial market, but consider the following.
 In the financial markets, the initiator of a trade – the first to indicate interest or take action – is penalized.
 Is that also true of the market for romance?
 Check out this paper!
 And this one.
-In a separate post, I will explain why models of market microstructure predict that the initiator of the trade – the seeker – is penalized in all markets, including the market for romance.
-(In more technical terms, this effect is a direct consequence of aversion to risk and a perception of information asymmetry.)
+Models of market microstructure predict that the initiator of the trade – the seeker – is penalized in all markets, including the market for romance.
+It’s a direct consequence of aversion to risk and a perception of information asymmetry.

 I’m not just the frontman for my ideas.
 I like to get my hands dirty.
 I code in Java, Python, and R, to name a few.
-I like data science and have some strong opinions about the right way to run a modeling project.
-This is one of my favorite papers on machine learning.
-More generally, Andrew Ng’s work on data driven – as opposed to model driven – machine learning resonates with me.
+I like data science and have some favorite theories about the right way to run a modeling project.
+Some might not agree but here’s a little taste of my thinking.

 Ok, enough.
 Here’s a little about my other interests.

 I read a lot.
-I go to movies with my eight year old daughter.
+I spend time with my 6 year old son and 11 year old daughter.
 I love moral philosophy.
-I host a philosophy dinner in which I cook for my guests and we try to answer some weighty questions.
+I used to host a philosophy dinner in which my friends and I would cook for my guests.
+We tried to answer some weighty questions.
 I like the thorny ones, the ones that compel the thin skinned to stomp out.
 It has happened!
 One topic temporarily derailed two separate romantic relationships (thankfully, at the time, not my own).
-I will write a post about a conundrum that recently generated some debate and yielded interesting insights.

 I box.
-I practice judo and jiu jitsu.
+I earned my judo black belt from the incomparable Teimoc Johnston Ono.
+I practice jiu jitsu.
 I take hip hop lessons.
 I commute on an electric unicycle.

 –Lee